MarkWinkler/MarkWinkler.github.io/README.md

 There was a workaround, that I came up with, which required a lot of excess html tags and was not necessarily correct.
 I have now realised, that this could have been the perfect opportunity to make use of GitHub branching, but unfortunately, I did not think of that at the time.

+What I used branching for was the attempt to add the escape key to close the popup windows.

 The rest of the process was an incremental development.
 Make a few changes, then use live preview or refresh the page to ensure it worked as intended.

 ### JavaScript testing